silk-us/sdp-ansible/readme.md

 # Silk Data Pod (formerly Kaminario K2) Ansible Modules
-## This suite of modules is still pre-release and undergoing development.
+## This suite of modules is still undergoing development.

 ### Installation
 For now, clone this repo and copy the modules to `/usr/share/ansible/plugins/modules` or `~/.ansible/plugins/modules`